kapp7/app/_pages/en/qa.md

 While we strive to offer exciting rewards, ad selection remains at iKPOP’s discretion, taking into account market conditions, pricing, and feasibility.
 The final rewarded ad content is prepared and selected by the fans, ensuring a meaningful tribute to the winning artist.

 To explore the current collection of available ads, please visit Fan Events.

+As of January 1st, 2025 Ads are no longer listed due to availbility changes, the default reward for 1st rank is YouTube ads campaign, level up for NYTS ad requires at least 2M diamonds.
+Significant update coming in the next version.

 ### `Can I recommend a new Idol or a new themed voting?`
  - Wanna vote or support?
 Request new idol, group, pre debut group, trainee or audition program to be added to iKPOP via Twitter message or email